duqtools/duqtools/docs/command-line-interface.md

 # Command-line interface

-This page documents the command line interface for `duqtools`
+This page documents the command line interface for `duqtools`.

 ::: mkdocs-click
     :module: duqtools.cli